Amputation Neuroma

 Emergency safety firstUrgent warning signs are highlighted below.

-Amputation neuroma is a condition that can develop after a limb amputation.
-It involves the formation of abnormal nerve tissue, leading to pain and discomfort.
+neuroma is a condition that can develop after a limb amputation.
+It involves the formation of abnormal nerve tissue, leading to and discomfort.
 In this article, we will explain amputation neuroma in simple language, covering its types, causes, symptoms, diagnostic tests, treatments, and drugs used to manage the condition.

 Types of Amputation Neuroma: